abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	l -5-  : search for in the 5th depths and deeper counted from current dir.
 	Prefixing a relative path put in with ./ characters will search for it at current dir., i.e. as if the CLI put in is concatenated directly to current dir.
 Defaults to have recursive in between.
 So e.g. if current dir. is /usr
 	l lib
-	would mean, as in shell global star, search for:
+	should mean, as in way of shell global star, search for:
 	/usr/lib
+	/usr/\*/lib
+	/usr/\*/\*/lib
-	or /usr/*/lib or /usr/*/*/lib or simply /usr/**/lib
+	or simply
+	/usr/\*\*/lib
-	So prefixing relative path with ./ will ensure the search for the first only
+	So prefixing the relative path with ./ ensures only to search for the first
 </pre>

 Most of 'find' 'test' options may also be passed here, below is its manual excerpt for options